PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Concat adapters, per-axis quantization, collision, pruning, rejection, and atomicity cases.
 Validate sequentially, commit and push, and do not create a pull request.

+## Concat/Mul/Transpose/Add ownership extraction: completed state

+The corrected owner now resides in `onnx2tf/tflite_builder/passes/concat_mul_add_bridge_layout.py`.
+Its function and the corrected raw owner at checkpoint `5193fc11` are each 652 lines and have identical ASTs.
+The central lowerer imports it under the private `_optimize_concat_mul_add_transpose_nhwc_bridge_chains_pass` alias and keeps the historical private name as a one-return wrapper.
+Its third position in both terminal Concat recovery sequences and the immediate neighboring calls are unchanged.
+The pass module does not import the lowerer.

+Fifteen direct owner/wrapper comparisons cover ordinary static and dynamic metadata, two independent matches, scalar constants, shared and public-output constant clones, legacy and public-Concat-output adapters, ordinary and legacy per-axis quantization, adapter-name collision, unmatched pruning behavior, missing metadata, reverse topology, and a public internal boundary.
+Deep- copied executions produce identical statistics and complete normalized ModelIR state, including tensor buffers, quantization, options, provenance, topology, metadata, and diagnostics.

+Validation completed as follows:

+- corrected checkpoint/module AST comparison: exact, 652 lines each;
+- focused owner/wrapper and safety contract: `50 passed in 0.61s`;
+- focused contract plus ordered architecture suite:
+  `298 passed in 20.20s`;
+- targeted Python compilation and whitespace checks: passed;
+- targeted Ruff reports only the six pre-existing lowerer findings after the extraction-specific `_quant_scale_count` import was removed.

+No real-model conversion or broad direct-suite repeat was added.
+The move is mechanically identical to the corrected checkpoint.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, ordered runtime behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, inventory and characterize the next raw source-order owner before editing it: the 452-line `_optimize_concat_mul_add_transpose_add_nhwc_bridge_chains`.
+Its existing legacy-consumer fixture remains in `tests/test_tflite_builder_direct.py` and its two ordered production positions are already asserted by architecture tests.
+Move relevant fixtures into a focused module, freeze positive, multiple-match, constant ownership, metadata, quantization, adapter naming, topology, public-boundary, pruning, fixed-point, statistics, and ordered- boundary behavior, and record unsafe behavior as strict xfails before any correction.
+Keep conversion validation minimal and strictly sequential, commit and push coherent checkpoints, and do not create a pull request.